 Although Profound expects there to be an out-of-pocket market for the Company's approved products, an out-of-pocket market alone is unlikely to be sufficient to support successful commercialization of the Company's products.
 To date, the Company's products do not have significant coverage or reimbursement from government or third-party payers in the jurisdictions where they are approved.
-In September 2022, Profound announced that the Current Procedural Terminology Category 1 application for TULSA was withdrawn.
+In September 2022, Profound announced that the Current Procedural Terminology Category 1 application for TULSA has been withdrawn.
 The Company currently expects to submit an updated application, including 2022 utilization data, at an appropriate time in 2023.
-In the meantime, US hospitals performing the TULSA procedure on Medicare patients are generally utilizing an existing temporary C-Code, which is a unique temporary product code established by Centers for Medicare & Medicaid Services for the Hospital Outpatient Prospective Payment System ("OPPS") to promote the adoption of new medical technology that otherwise had no codes to facilitate payment.
+In the meantime, U.S. hospitals performing the TULSA procedure on Medicare patients are generally utilizing an existing temporary C-Code, which is a unique temporary product code established by Centers for Medicare & Medicaid Services for the Hospital Outpatient Prospective Payment System ("OPPS") to promote the adoption of new medical technology that otherwise had no codes to facilitate payment.
 C-Codes are used on Medicare OPPS claims but may also be recognized on claims from other providers or by other payment systems.

-Management's Discussion and Analysis For the years ended December 31, 2022 and 2021 In USD\$ (000s)
+Management's Discussion and Analysis For the three and nine months ended September 30, 2022 and 2021 In USD\$ (000s)

-HIGHLIGHTS
+Q3 2022 HIGHLIGHTS